 A continuation of Global History and Geography I incorporating material from the various Social Studies disciplines in understanding themes and concepts.
-The course is based on the five practices of the New York State Social Studies Framework.
+The course is based on the six practices of the New York State Social Studies Framework.
 Significant emphasis is placed on investigating and explaining in-depth document-based questions in Global History.
 Designed for students demonstrating marked proficiency in Social Studies in regard to reading and writing skills, ability to think, analyze and discuss in the abstract and deal with complex concepts.
 Students should also possess a high level of Social Studies vocabulary and be able to work independently in the library.
 The final evaluation is the Regents exam.

 Prerequisites: Successful completion of Global History and Geography I with at least an 85 average and a recommendation from the Global History I teacher.
+Course Requirements: per course syllabus

-Global History and Geography II Regents - CRS 102
+Global History and Geography II Regents - CRS 102 [Credit 1.0]